 --Chopped green onions (you can also use red onion if you prefer a stronger onion flavor and crunch)

---Cheddar-jack of cheese, cut into small cubes (you can use whatever kind of cheese you prefer or have on hand - I’ve used shredded Parmesan cheese too, but I prefer the chunks of regular cheese)
+--Cheddar-jack cheese, cut into small cubes (you can use whatever kind of cheese you prefer or have on hand - I’ve used shredded Parmesan cheese too, but I prefer the chunks of regular cheese)

 --Garlic powder & McCormick Perfect Pinch® Salad Supreme Seasoning to taste (I’ve also used a variety of other seasonings, depending on my mood at the time - Italian herb blends, garlic pepper, etc.)